ACCORD-NWP/DAVAI/README.md

 Quick start
 -----------

-A Tutorial is available in the User Guide (cf. below).

 For a quick start:

 1. Prepare an experiment based on version `<v>` of the tests, to validate an IAL Git reference `<r>`:\